 Big Data is providing value to businesses across multiple industries at many levels.
 Take for instance the retail industry.
 The sector is grappling in an increasingly complex ecosystem with needs and preferences that evolve by the minute.
-The triple customer demands of faster service delivery, superior quality, and lower prices, is what is giving rise to big data as a weapon to counter these demands and satisfy it properly, to avoid loss of revenues.
+The triple customer demands of faster service delivery, superior quality, and lower prices, is what is giving rise to big data as a weapon to counter these demands and satisfy them properly, to avoid loss of revenues.

 The first step to meet these demands is to know what customers are saying about a particular brand.
 This will help retailers to determine what the customers need.
 With help of targeted web crawling provided by specialist data extraction companies, companies now have the power to extract data from potentially millions of web pages and social media platforms to great effect.